 The Stewart

 I love classic steelhead flies, and this one is no exception.
-Recently Marty Sherman, a long time steelhead pionneer passed away and it has me a little nostalgic to tie some calssic flies to honor those that have gone before us.
+Recently, Marty Sherman, a longtime steelhead pioneer, passed away, and it has made me a little nostalgic to tie some classic flies in honor of those who have gone before us.
 I met Marty Sherman about 25 years ago when I was working at the Welches Fly Shop.
 He was always a very nice and thoughtful guy.
-When I started steelhead fishing on the Deschutes river the Max Canyon was one of my go to flies.
+When I started steelhead fishing on the Deschutes River, the Max Canyon was one of my go-to flies.
 This fly is a variation of the Max Canyon tied by Marty Sherman, apparently he started calling it the Black Max but that name was already taken, so he named it after his good friend Doug Stewart the originator of the Max Canyon.

-In the early 70's Doug Stewart came up with the The Max Canyon, a two tone fly with a bright butt and dark body.
-With the popularity of the Max Canyon many tyers came up with their own variations.
-The Dark Max, Black Max, Blue Max and The Stewart to name a few.
+In the early 1970s, Doug Stewart developed the Max Canyon, a two-tone fly featuring a bright butt and a dark body.
+With the popularity of the Max Canyon, many tyers came up with their own variations.
+The Dark Max, Black Max, Blue Max, and The Stewart, to name a few.

 Thread: Black 6/0 Danville